 Greg Wortham founded the West Texas Wind Energy Consortium (now expanded into the Texas Wind Energy Clearinghouse) in 2004.
-A West Texas native, Wortham’s experience includes almost 30 years in energy business, rural development, legislative action, public relations, and energy & environmental policy.
+A West Texas native, Wortham’s experience includes 30 years in energy business, rural development, legislative action, public relations, and energy & environmental policy.
 A 1979 graduate of Sweetwater High School, he has worked for the region as a staff member at the City of Sweetwater, Texas House of Representatives, Texas Senate, and U.S. Congress.
-Since 2007, he has served as Mayor of Sweetwater, Texas – one of the most intensive energy solutions cities on the planet.
+From 2007 through 2014, he served as Mayor of Sweetwater, Texas – one of the most intensive energy solutions communities on the planet.

 Wortham earned his B.A. from Rice University magna cum laude with a double major in political science (honors) and policy studies (energy & environmental policy).
 He earned his J.D. (with honors) from The School of Law at The University of Texas in 1990, graduating simultaneously with a Masters of Public Affairs from the Lyndon B. Johnson School of Public Affairs at The University of Texas.
 He is licensed to practice law in Texas, the District of Columbia, and before the Supreme Court of the United States.
 He served as Senior Corporate Counsel for the National Rural Electric Cooperative Association, as an associate at two Washington, DC, law firms, and as Chief Operating Officer for a multi-dimensional New York City energy company.
 He also served as a Public Relations Aide for two teams in the National Football League.
 Greg has extensive business travel experience throughout Europe, North America, and Israel.

 Conferences director & member relations -- Sweetwater